wikimedia/ifttt/CONTRIBUTING.md

 # Triggers

-Triggers are defined in ifttt/triggers.py
+Triggers are defined in `ifttt/triggers.py`.
-Triggers are exposed at http://localhost:5000/v1/triggers/<trigger name>
+Triggers are exposed at `http://localhost:5000/v1/triggers/<trigger name>`
-	where trigger name is either explicitly added via url_pattern or generated from the class name in snake case. e.g. PictureOfTheDay becomes picture_of_the_day
+	where trigger name is either explicitly added via url_pattern or generated from the class name in snake case. e.g. `PictureOfTheDay` becomes `picture_of_the_day`

-A trigger is either JSON based (BaseTriggerView) or feed based (BaseFeaturedFeedTriggerView)
+A trigger is either JSON based (`BaseTriggerView`) or feed based (`BaseFeaturedFeedTriggerView`).

-Create a trigger in ifttt/triggers.py and expose it in ifttt/core.py
+Create a trigger in `ifttt/triggers.py` and expose it in `ifttt/core.py`.

 ## Trigger fields